 “Quebec Mare” or “QM“: means a horse from a female Standardbred racehorse used for breeding, having resided in Quebec for a minimum of 200 days between January 1st and December 31st of the mating year, be registered in the mare residency program by the breeder on records of the foal and having given birth in the Quebec province.

-For the 2020 breeding season, is also considered “Quebec Mare” a mare bought in foal and transferred no later than December 31st 2020 with proof of payment and be 100% Canadian owned.
-All conditions included in the registration package for 2020 breeding season apply.
+For the 2022 breeding season, is also considered “Quebec Mare” a mare bought in foal in a reputed sale and transferred no later than December 31st 2022 with proof of payment and be 100% Canadian owned.
+All conditions included in the registration package for 2022 breeding season apply.
 Important to note that the breeders listed on the registration certificate for these foals are not eligible to receive the breeders rewards offered by the QJC.
-Only the breeder of records that bred and registered the mares in the residency program for 2020 will be eligible for these rewards.
+Only the breeder of records that bred and registered the mares in the residency program for 2022 will be eligible for these rewards.

 “Quebec sired” or “QP“: means a horse from a male Standardbred racehorse used for breeding in Quebec and registered with the Régie des alcools, des courses et des jeux du Québec (RACJ) for each breeding season.